kvick-games/BlenderMaterialCopyPaster/README.md

    ```
 3. In Blender, go to `Edit > Preferences > Add-ons`
 4. Click `Install...` and select the `__init__.py` file from this repository
-5. Enable the addon by checking the box next to "Material Serializer"
+5. Enable the addon by checking the box next to "Material Copy Paster"

 ### Option 2: Manual Installation